Philip Kerr, 11th Marquess of Lothian: Newspaper Editor

-Kerr was a director of United Newspapers from 1921 to 1922 and secretary to the Rhodes Trust from 1925 to 1939.
 In August 1922, Kerr delivered three lectures at the Institute for Politics in Williamstown, Massachusetts entitled On the Prevention of War.
-In his lectures, Kerr repeated his favorite theme of a world federation as the best way to stop war, saying the division of the world into "absolutely separate sovereign states" was the "mechanical cause" of war.
+In his lectures, Kerr repeated his favourite theme of a world federation as the best way to stop war, saying the division of the world into "absolutely separate sovereign states" was the "mechanical cause" of war.
 Kerr called for "the rule of law" to replace "the existing reign of violence" in world politics.
 Starting in 1923, Lothian came to feel that Germany had been "sinned against" with the Treaty of Versailles, and the entire treaty needed to be revised to the save the peace of the world.
 Kerr's moralism led him to become "obsessed" with the notion of Germany as a victim.
 On 30 October 1929, in a speech entitled Democracy, nationality and international unity that he delivered in Hamburg at the Institut für Außenpolitik, Kerr declared: "The wartime thesis that one nation was solely responsible for the war is clearly untrue".
 In the same speech, Kerr claimed the Treaty of Versailles was amoral because it was based on the "lie" that Germany started the war in 1914, which Kerr claimed was the work of many states.
-In March 1930 he succeeded his cousin as the 11th Marquess of Lothian and entered the House of Lords.
-In May of the following year he was made a Deputy Lieutenant of Midlothian.
-After the formation of the National Government in August 1931, Lothian was appointed Chancellor of the Duchy of Lancaster by Ramsay MacDonald.
-In November of the same year he became Under-Secretary of State for India, a post he held until 1932, when he was replaced by Rab Butler.